 Legal considerations of translated leases and documents.
 HUD recommends that when leases are translated into languages other than English, Public Housing Authorities (PHAs) should only ask the tenant to sign the English lease as the only binding document.
 "The translated document would be provided to the tenant, but marked "ForInformation only."
 HUD was asked whether leases, rental agreements and other housingdocuments of a legal nature are enforceable in U.S. courts when they are in languages other than English and responded generally that the English-language document prevails.
-The HUD translated documents may carry the disclaimer: "This document is a translation of a HUD-issued legal document.
+The HUD translated document.
 HUD provides this translation to you merely as a convenience to assist in your understanding of your rights and obligations.
 The English language version of this document is the official, legal, controlling document.
-This translated document is not an official document."
+This translated document is not an official document."3